The Dewarists: Episode 1 – Suspended

-Episode 2 - Khirama
+Episode 2 – Khirama

 The second episode of the third season enabled the coming together of indie-pop icon Lucky Ali and renowned installation artist, Shilpa Gupta.
 Toying with the idea of the loss of identity in a big city like Mumbai, Lucky Ali created the tune he wanted to go with, while Shilpa Gupta worked to write the lyrics.
 For the final music video, Khirama, Lucky and Shilpa used words as both lyric and art, ultimately giving a whole new meaning to the song produced.

-Episode 3 - Aaina
+Episode 3 – Aaina

 Intrigued by the story behind the creation of the urban jungle that is Mumbai, our collaborators – hand shadowgrapher Amar Sen, and audio-visual collective B.L.O.T., decided to showcase the creations of the island city, ranging from its colonial past to the city of today.
 Their collaboration, Aaina, uses Amar Sen's shadow work and B.L.O.T.'s light projections to tell the story visually.
 Suryakant Sawhney, from Peter Car Recording Co., provides vocals to complement the visuals.

-Episode 4 - Hadimba
+Episode 4 – Hadimba

 The fertile, grassy slopes of Manali play host to the fourth collaboration of Season Three of The Dewarists.
 The collaborators are: Lagori, a highly energetic folk fusion band from Bengaluru, and Actor's Cult, a theatre group from Mumbai.
 The outcome of their collaboration is the high-octane song that inspires awe and fervor.

-Episode 5 - Khwaamakhaah
+Episode 5 – Kwamakhutha

 Jayachandran Palazhy, founder of the Attakkalari Centre For Movement Arts, and his dance troupe are joined by Delhi-based hind-rock band Euphoria.
 Set by the tranquil shores of Pondicherry, the collaboration fuses contemporary movement arts with the effortless energy of Euphoria.

-Episode 6 - The Journey
+Episode 6 – The Journey

 The sixth episode on The Dewarists this season looked back upon the collaborations where music and art met to create a multi-sensory experience.
 Monica Dogra accompanied viewers through the diverse locales where each artist worked to create art that inspired those around it.

-Episode 7 - I
+Episode 7 – I

 The one-hour-long season finale featured a collaboration between India's folk rock collective, The Raghu Dixit Project; a contemporary dance troupe, Nritarutya; mask maker, Sridhar Murthy; and graffiti artist and animator, Harun Robert.
 Set in Bangalore, the music video produced was a blend of diverse art forms, genres, mediums, and styles.

-Season Four (2015)
+Season 4 (2015)

-Episode 1 - Yaad
+Episode 1 – Yaad

-‘Yaad’ the first episode of the fourth season of The Dewarists unfolds with a collaboration of American clarinetist and music composer Shankar Tucker, and gifted vocalist Nirali Kartik.
+'Yaad' the first episode of the fourth season of The Dewarists unfolds with a collaboration of American clarinetist and music composer Shankar Tucker, and gifted vocalist Nirali Kartik.
 Inspired by one of the subcontinent's greatest Urdu poets: Faiz – whose poetry still speaks to those hoping for love.
 They try to recreate the words of Faiz in a melodious tribute to both the poet and the poem ‘Kab Yaad Mein Tera'.
 The track reflects the individual styles of the artists, the mood of the mellifluous raga, and the mysteries of longing and separation.